Dagster vs Sifflet

 - Who is it best for?

-- Best suited for data engineers and analysts.
+- It is best suited for data engineers and analysts focused on data quality and observability.

 —